dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

      the `libunix` directory.

 And, look but DO NOT MODIFY:
-  1. `send-recv.[ch]`: this holds helper routines to send/receive data
+  1. `libunix/put-get.c`: this holds helper routines to send/receive data
      to/from the pi.
 Use these directly!
-  2. `my-install.c`: this is our starter code for setting everything up.
+  2. `unix-side/my-install.c`: this is our starter code for setting everything up.

 ### 3. Implement two Unix support routines.